microsoft/AL-Go/Scenarios/old/CI_CD_Workshop.md

 You will find usage scenarios in the AL-Go repo

 Below you will find the original HOL, which no longer is being maintained.
+You can also download the old HOL as a .pdf [here](https://bcdocker.blob.core.windows.net/public/cicd%20workshop.pdf).

 # Azure DevOps / GitHub - CI/CD Workshop
 ![Title image](Docs/image-0.png)